Anti-Bihari sentiment: Attacks against Marathis

 After the October 2008 anti-Bihari attacks in Maharashtra, members of the Bharatiya Bhojpuri Sangh (BBS) vandalised the official residence of Tata Motors Jamshedpur plant head S.B.
 Borwankar, a Maharashtrian.
-Armed with lathis and hockey sticks, more than 100 BBS members trooped to Borwankar's Nildih Road bungalow around 3.30 pm.
+Armed with lathis and hockey sticks, more than 100 BBS members trooped to Borwankar's Nildih Road bungalow around 3:30 pm.
 Shouting anti-MNS slogans, they smashed windowpanes and broke flowerpots.
 BBS president Anand Bihari Dubey called the attack on Borwankar's residence unfortunate, and said that he knew BBS members were angry after the attack in Maharashtra on Biharis, but did not expect a reaction.
 Fear of further violence gripped the 4,000-odd Maharashtrians settlers living in and around the city.
-Two air-conditioned bogies of the train Vikramshila Express – reportedly with Maharashtrian passengers on board – were set on fire in Barh area of Bihar.
-Hundreds of slogan-shouting students surrounded Barh railway station in rural Patna demanding that MNS leader Raj Thackeray be tried for sedition.
-No one was reported injured and passengers fled soon as the attackers started setting the bogies on fire.
+Two air-conditioned bogies of the train Vikramshila Express – reportedly with Maharashtrian passengers on board – were set on fire in the Barh area of Bihar.
+Hundreds of slogan-shouting students surrounded Barh railway station in rural Patna, demanding that Raj Thackeray be tried for sedition.
+No one was reported injured and the passengers fled as soon as the attackers started setting the bogies on fire.

-In another incident, a senior woman government official in Bihar, with the surname Thackeray, was the target of an angry mob that surrounded her office and shouted slogans against her in Purnia district.
+In another incident, a senior woman government official in Bihar with the surname Thackeray was the target of an angry mob that surrounded her office and shouted slogans against her in Purnia district.
 Ashwini Dattarey Thackeray was the target of a mob of over 200 people.
-The mob, led by a local leader of the Lok Janashakti Party, surrounded Thackeray's office in Purnia, about 350 km from here, and shouted slogans like, "Go back Maharashtrians" and "Officer go back, we do not need your services".
+The mob, led by a local leader of the Lok Janashakti Party, surrounded Thackeray's office in Purnia and shouted slogans like, "Go back Maharashtrians" and "Officer go back, we do not need your services".

 A gang of 25 people pelted stones on the Maharashtra Bhawan in Khalasi Line, Kanpur, Uttar Pradesh.
 Constructed in 1928, the building is owned by the lone trust run by Marathis in Kanpur.
-It has served as an important venue for prominent festivals, including Ganesh Utsav and Krishna Janmastami.
+It has served as an important venue for prominent festivals, including Ganesh Utsav and Krishna Janmashtami.
 On 29 October, in Ghaziabad, Marathi students at Mahanand Mission Harijan PG College were attacked, allegedly by an Uttar Pradesh student leader and his friends.
 Police sources in Ghaziabad confirmed the victims stated in their FIR that the attackers "mentioned Rahul Raj and Dharam Dev" while kicking them in their hostel rooms.
-A group of 20 youths, from Bihar, attacked Maharashtra Sadan in the capital on 3 November.
-The Rashtrawadi Sena has claimed responsibility for the attack.
+A group of 20 youths from Bihar attacked Maharashtra Sadan in the capital on 3 November.
+The Rashtrawadi Sena claimed responsibility for the attack.
 They ransacked the reception of the building and raised slogans against Raj Thackeray.